|Greg FitzHarris, PhD, BSc

 |Vasantha Padmanabhan, PhD

-Professor of Pediatrics, Obstetrics, and Gynecology, Molecular and Integrative Physiology, and Environmental Health Sciences at the University of Michigan, USA
+Professor of Pediatrics, Obstetrics, and Gynecology, Molecular and Integrative Physiology, and Environmental Health Sciences at the University of Michigan, MI, USA

 Her current research focuses on understanding the fetal origin of reproductive and metabolic disorders.
 Utilizing integrative approaches, her laboratory investigates the impact of maternal exposure to native steroids (testosterone, estradiol) and environmental pollutants such as bisphenol-A in programming adult diseases.
 Her work currently has an emphasis on reproductive neuroendocrine and ovarian defects and insulin resistance such as hyperandrogenic disorders like Poly Cystic Ovarian Syndrome (PCOS) and identifying prevention and treatment strategies.

 |João Ramalho-Santos, PhD

 Professor of Cell, Reproductive and Developmental Biology, Department of Life Sciences and Center for Neuroscience and Cell Biology, University of Coimbra, Portugal

 His research focuses on metabolism and mitochondria, as it relates both to sperm quality (with implications for human Assisted Reproduction Technologies), and pluripotent stem cells (and their ability to differentiate).